Yoga for Reproductive Health, Fertility Yoga for Conceiving

 Yoga for Reproductive Organs

 Nature has instilled a reproductive, procreative instinct into all living beings in order to ensure the survival of their species.
 The process of reproduction is antagonistic to the process of death; if there was no death, reproduction wasn’t required.
 According to Samkhya studies the material world remains in a constant whirlwind of change, destruction and creation go hand in hand.
 This procreative instinct operates within human body at the physiological level through the reproductive organs.
-The reproductive organs are the sum total of all the glands, organs and the related paraphernalia, though different in both the sexes, work together to create a new life, or a being.
+The reproductive organs, termed indriyas in Samkhya, are the sum total of all the glands, organs and the related paraphernalia, though different in both the sexes, work together to create a new life, or a being.
 Since two sexes are involved in making a baby half of the reproductive material is supplied by each one of them.

 Male reproductive system is majorly present outside the body hanging in a pouch called the scrotum which houses two oval shaped testes within which the sperm (male half of reproductive material) is formed and stored under temperatures lower than the normal body temperature.
 The females has been entrusted with the task of providing the place for the meeting of both the reproductive materials ( fertilization) as well as for keeping the fertilized egg within itself till the newly formed being is ready to be delivered to the outside world.
 Thus the female reproductive system first has to receive the sperms from the male (which the male delivers via a hose like structure known as the penis) into the vagina which opens reversely into the uterus (The pouch where the baby develops) through cervix.
 The uterus is connected to the two ovaries (female equivalents of male testes) with two fallopian tubes into which the egg released form the ovaries meets the sperm for fertilization.